-Asbestos in Old Pipes Leaching into Water
+Asbestos in Old Pipes Leaching Into Water

-In 1985, the Town of Woodstock, New York experienced interruptions in their water service.
-Though the town’s asbestos pipes had been installed in the 1950s, the corrosiveness of the local water helped to break down the supposedly long-lasting, durable pipes in just a few decades.
+In 1985, the town of Woodstock, New York experienced asbestos-related problems with their water service.
+Although the town’s asbestos pipes had been installed in the 1950s, the corrosiveness of the local water helped to break down the supposedly long-lasting, durable pipes in just a few decades.

-Residents in two Texas towns began to face similar problems early this year and late last year.
-Devine, Texas, citizens received a warning letter in November 2016 after the town saw higher than allowed asbestos levels in their water for a year.
-Testing done periodically from January through July revealed fluctuating asbestos levels of 14, 17 and 18 MFL, more than double the limits set by the EPA.
+Residents in two Texas towns began to face asbestos similar problems early this year (2017) and late last year (2016).
+In 2016, citizens in Devine, Texas received a warning letter after the town saw higher-than-allowed asbestos levels in its water for one year.
+Testing done periodically from January through July revealed fluctuating asbestos levels of 14, 17 and 18 MFLs.
+These levels were more than double the limits set by the EPA.

 Natural Disasters Can Lead to Contaminated Water

-They said Sonoma on its own has 617 streams that wind through the burn zones, which feed into the area’s main source of drinking water, the Russian River.
-At last report, the counties said the water supply remained safe for the several hundred thousand residents that rely on it, but would be monitored for any of these toxins throughout the season.
+Sonoma alone has 617 streams that wind through the burn zones and feed into the area’s main source of drinking water, the Russian River.
+At last report, the county’s officials said the water supply remained safe for the several hundred thousand residents that rely on it but would be monitored for any of these toxins throughout the season.

 How to Stay Safe

-The easiest way to help keep your water safe from any contaminants, like asbestos, is to use some type of water filtration.
-This can be as simple as models that go directly on your faucets or water pitchers that filter out impurities.
+The easiest way to help keep your water safe from any contaminants, such as asbestos, is to use some type of water filtration.
+This can be as simple as models installed directly on your faucets or water pitchers that filter out impurities.
 Some may also invest in more expensive options, like a system for the whole house or under-the-sink models.

-As some residents did in these Texas towns, turning to bottled water may be another option when facing these health risks.
-Bottled water is regulated by the Food and Drug Administration to ensure water is bottled safely without risk of contamination.
-Companies selling these products must maintain quality testing and test samples before and after bottling.
+Turning to bottled water may be another option when facing these health risks.
+Bottled water is regulated by the Food and Drug Administration (FDA) to ensure water is bottled safely without contamination.
+Companies selling these products must maintain quality testing.
+The testing must include testing samples before and after bottling.